nexiality/documentation/release/nexial-core-v1.3.changelog.md

   file as well.
 - fixed logic error when `nexial.outputToCloud` is `true` but Nexial Cloud Integration is not properly set up.
 - fixed logic to determine chrome log location and file name
+- output spreadsheet now include link to multiple log files
+- when `nexial.outputToCloud` is set to `true`, Nexial wil re-upload log files to S3 towards the end of the exeuction so that the log file will have nearly the complete log information.

 <!--
 todo: discuss with team